 Link Scheme Holdings Ltd is a company limited by guarantee.
-The Members of the company are the 35 companies that issue cards used in ATMs and provide ATMs and cash at the till terminals.
+The Members of the company are the companies that issue cards used in ATMs and provide ATMs and cash at the till terminals.

 (Senior Non-Executive Director)